tamaskenez/nmt/README.md

 - A GUI app helps creating/managing the language entities and writing the comments describing dependencies, namespaces and visibility.
 - In a pre-build step added by a CMake utility function we invoke a command-line tool which parses the .h files and writes all the boilerplate and cpp files and adds them to the CMake target.

+# Development plan and status

+There's a working command-line tool: `nmt` which parses the source files and creates the boilerplate headers and cpp files.
+The development of the GUI tool has just started.
+I will dogfood the `nmt` tool by writing most of the GUI app in nmt-style single-language-entity headers.

 # Targets

 The repository builds a command-line tool: `nmt` and a GUI application `nmtqt`.
 The other modules are static libraries.
 The arrows mean *uses*.